Technology: Incorporating Safety into AGV Pallet Drop Operations

 ANSI B56.5 outlines safety standards for the use of AGVs in an industrial facility, but it primarily looks at the space required for the vehicles, load stability, sound requirements and emergency controls for stopping the vehicle.
 Because the vehicles are driverless, the standards do not look at safety of the workers interacting with vehicles outside of emergency stops and sensors to keep from running into people at ground level.

 Even with the AGVs, there is a need to keep the persons working with and around the AGVs safe.
-It’s still very important to guard areas that material is being passed into...there are also regulations that mandate workers are kept safe in these pallet drop areas - especially upper levels.
+It’s still very important to guard areas that material is being passed into...there are also fall protection regulations from OSHA and ANSI that mandate workers are kept safe in these pallet drop areas - especially upper levels of over 48 inches.
 Dual-gate systems like our line of pallet drop safety gates are needed to keep workers safe.

 Many material handling operations place people in the elevated workstation in which the AGVs are loading and unloading material in pallet drop areas that are two or three stories tall.
 This scenario is very common and requires fall protection for workers that are working the pallet in these drop areas.